floraxinru/DataStory_global-abortion/README.md

 *July 1 Update:*

-Found out the Choropleth class in Folium has multiple issues (https://github.com/python-visualization/folium/issues/1051, https://github.com/python-visualization/folium/pull/1060, https://github.com/python-visualization/folium/issues/1074), and even the examples in the Folium Quickstart documentation may longer be supported in the new version.
+Found out the Choropleth class in Folium has multiple issues and may no longer be supported in the new version after 2018.
 Consider using Plotly instead?

 Plot.ly: